Delta Stewardship Council Members

 The Delta Stewardship Council was created by the California Legislature in 2009 to advance California’s water supply reliability and the Delta’s ecosystem resiliency in a manner that protects and enhances the region’s unique characteristics.
 It is comprised of seven members advised by an independent 10-member science board, and supported by a dedicated staff.
 Of the seven, four are appointed by the Governor, one each by the Senate and Assembly, and the seventh is the chair of the Delta Protection Commission.

-She was appointed to the Council by Governor Gavin Newsom in 2021.
-The Council elected her to serve as vice-chair in January 2022 and chair in June 2022.
-Chair Madueño’s current term expires on April 13, 2025.
+She was appointed to the Council by Governor Gavin Newsom in 2022 and reappointed in 2026.
+The Council elected her chair in 2024.
+Her current term expires on February 3, 2030.

 Diane Burgis

-She serves on the Council in her role as chair of the Delta Protection Commission.
+She serves on the Council as chair of the Delta Protection Commission.

-He was appointed to the Council by the Senate Rules Committee in April 2023.
-His term expires on February 3, 2026.
+She was appointed to the Council by the Senate Rules Committee in 2026.
+Her term ends on February 3, 2030.

 Maria Mehranian